magicsandbox-ai/magicsandbox/packages/js/docs/docs.md

 - 'deprecated': App or Function is available but users receive deprecation warnings.
 - 'inactive': Function cannot be called.
 Apps cannot currently be made inactive.

-## Making your App magical
+## Making your App Magic

 As you can see, a Magic App is just typical HTML/CSS/JavaScript along with some metadata.
-What makes a Magic App magical is how it works with the Assistant by exposing a global `app` object that includes:
+What makes the App magic is how it works with the Assistant by exposing a global `app` object that includes:

 - `app.init` ((urlParams) => string?): an optionally async function called when the App is first loaded with URL parameters as an argument.
 It can optionally return a context string that's used by the Assistant to dynamically initialize the App.
 - `app.context` ((any) => string): an optionally async function called when the user chats with the Assistant after the App is loaded.
 It returns a context string that's used by the Assistant to answer the user's question or to execute a script to dynamically update the App.